Ghalander/LA-Crime-Hyper-Computing-Analysis/README.md

 [ ] Use MPI to look up different city area ids/names/long-lat/crime

-[Katelyn] Long-Lat math to determine crime that occurred in that area (function to be called)
+[Melissa] Long-Lat math to determine crime that occurred in that area (function to be called)

 [ ] Predict